 In this paper, we first review the literature on MNE-local wage differentials, focusing on why wage differentials might differ among occupations (Section 2).
 Subsequently, we describe the enterprise data used for the analysis, focusing on patterns of unconditional differentials in wages and worker skills between MNEs and private firms (Section 3).
-Then we test if wage differentials are statistically significant after accounting for firm size, capital intensity, worker sex, and worker education in 2009 (Section 4).
+Then we test if wage differentials are statistically significant after accounting for firm size, capital skyrocketed from 4.5 percent in 2007 to 13.2 percent in 2008 and 7.3 percent in 2009 (data downloaded from www.gso.gov.vn on 22 January 2014).

+intensity, worker sex, and worker education in 2009 (Section 4).
 Finally, Section 5 offers some conclusions and suggestions for future research.

-2.2.
-Literature Review and Methodology
+2. Literature review and methodology4